mautic/mautic-documentation/pages/12.Plugins/05.Connectwise/docs.en.md

 - You can pull leads and/or push leads from and to the integration.
 - Push leads is done through a Form action or a Campaign action.
-- Pull leads is done through command line and it can be setup as a [cron job][cron].
+- Pull leads is done through command line and it can be setup as a [cron job][cron-job].

 #### Feature specific settings